shieldproject/shield/ROADMAP.md

 SHIELD Roadmap
 ==============

-This document contains the current SHIELD Roadmap, a set of things we hope to accomplish, features we hope to implement, and code management / maintenance efforts we hope to undertake in 2017/18.
+This document contains the current SHIELD Roadmap.
+It is a set of things we hope to accomplish, features we hope to implement, and code management / maintenance efforts we hope to undertake in 2017/18.

-Roadmap items are listed in order of importance, roughly.
+Roughly, the Roadmap items are listed in order of importance.
 If you would like to see ammendments to this Roadmap, please discuss them in the [#shield Slack channel][1]